abe4x4/olympics/README.md

 #### 3/27/2022
 1. Add pictue to README file
 2. Add a dictionary
+3. Improve graphs by using seaborn
-3. Add a GUI using tkinter
+4. Add a GUI using tkinter

 #### 3/22/2022